Humphrey Bogart

 American Film Institute ranked him as the greatest male star in history of American movies.

-He was posthumously inducted into the Hollywood Walk of Fame with a Star located at 6322 Hollywood Boulevard in 1960.
+He was posthumously awarded a Star on the Hollywood Walk of Fame located on 6322 Hollywood Boulevard in 1960.

 He served in the US Navy and was wounded in World War I.